4 retirement savings strategies to help you budget for health care

 2. Keep prescription drug costs in mind

-Medications are often one of the biggest out-of-pocket health care expenses for retirees.
-The prices of brand-name drugs have quadrupled since 1991.
+Medications can often one of the biggest out-of-pocket health care expenses for retirees.

 Medicare Part D offers prescription drug coverage from Medicare provided through private insurers.
 Each insurer provides coverage for its own list of medications, called a formulary.
 The medications you need may not be on every insurer's formulary, and most policies offer tiered coverage — the lowest co-pays for generic drugs and the highest for new, brand-name medications.
 There is some good news about Part D coverage.
 By 2020, the so-called donut hole, the coverage gap that kicks in after you and your insurer pay a certain amount for medicine, will be closed.
 As a result, Medicare recipients' out-of-pocket expenses, on average, will be reduced significantly, according to EBRI.

-Here's how a health savings account (HSA) works.
-In 2016, you enroll in a qualified health insurance plan with a deductible of at least $1,300 for single coverage and $2,600 for family coverage.
+Let's begin by answering: how does an HSA work?
+In 2017, you enroll in a qualified health insurance plan with a deductible of at least $1,300 for single coverage and $2,600 for family coverage.
 With this high-deductible plan, you'll pay for doctor visits, tests and other treatments out-of-pocket until your deductible is met.
-In exchange, you're allowed to set up an HSA to use pre-tax dollars to pay for qualified medical expenses.
+In exchange, you're allowed contribute pre-tax dollars into an HSA to pay for qualified medical expenses.

-In 2016, the maximum contribution to an HSA is $3,350 for individuals and $6,750 for families.
+The maximum contribution to an HSA in 2017 is $3,400 for individuals and $6,750 for families.
 (People age 55 and older may deposit an additional $1,000 over these limits.)
-Earnings on the account are tax-free, and no taxes are paid on withdrawals used for qualified medical expenses.
+Earnings on the account grow tax-free, and no taxes are paid on withdrawals used for qualified medical expenses.
 Any money you don't use for health care rolls over from year to year, and your account also goes with you from job to job.
 That's why contributing to an HSA can be a bit of a secret retirement account.
 All of the funds you don't use for health care when you're younger accumulate and grow tax-free, hopefully giving you a little cushion when you're older and need the funds more.

 4. Make a long-term care plan

 Long-term or extended care costs, including home health care costs, assisted living and nursing home, are not covered by Medicare and are not included in the EBRI estimates for health care costs.
 But, in many cases, long-term care is the largest chunk of retiree health care expenses.
-The national average cost of a private room in a nursing home is $94,170 per year, according to the 2013 John Hancock Cost of Care Study.
+The national average cost of a private room in a nursing home is $92,378 per year, according to the 2016 Genworth Cost of Care Survey.

 You'll need a plan for taking care of long-term care costs that may include long-term or extended care insurance.
-For more information, please see "Long-term care insurance costs & coverage."
 Your advisor can help you devise a plan to prepare for the unexpected.